atchayasenthilkumar/Digital-Nurture4.0/README.md

-# Digital-Nurture4.0
+<u># Digital-Nurture4.0</u>

 <h1>📌 Project Title: Local Community Event Portal</h1>
 <h2>📝 Description:</h2>
 The Local Community Event Portal is a lightweight, browser-based web application designed to serve the residents of a city or town.
-Commissioned by the local city council, the portal enables users to:
+Commissioned by the local city council, the portal enables users to,
+<br><br>

 ✅Browse and learn about upcoming community events